On the Mellin transform of a D-module

-In the sequel, the polygon $\mathcal N(P)$ will be always considered up to a vertical translation, the slopes of its non-vertical sides will be called the slopes of $D_P$\footnote{ In \cite{GS} and \cite{Pra} the terminology differs.
-The orders considered by Graham-Squire are minus the slopes in Praagman's article.}.
-In fact, if $V$ is a difference module over $K_{\theta}$, a version of the cyclic vector lemma allows to attach to $V$ an operator $P\in K_{\theta}\langle \Phi\rangle$ such that $V\cong D_P$ as difference modules.
-The operator $P$ is not unique, but $\mathcal N(P)$ is independent of $P$, see \cite{BaCh}*{section 2}.
+In the sequel, the polygon $\mathcal N(P)$ will be always considered up to a vertical translation, the slopes of its non-vertical sides will be called the slopes of $D_P$.\footnote{ In \cite{GS} and \cite{Pra} the terminology differs.
+The orders considered by Graham-Squire are minus the slopes in Praagman's article.} In fact, if $V$ is a difference module over $K_{\theta}$, a version of the cyclic vector lemma allows to attach to $V$ an operator $P\in K_{\theta}\langle \Phi\rangle$ such that $V\cong D_P$ as difference modules.